giantswarm/pytest-helm-charts/README.md

 ### Running your tests

-When you want to run your tests, you invoke `pytest` as usual, just passing additional flags on the command line.
-You can inspect them directly by running `pytest -h` and checking the "helm-charts" section.
+When you want to run your tests, you invoke `pytest` as usual, just configuring cluster and chart information using environment variables or command line options.
+The following options are available as environment variables (start `pytest` with `-h` to check corresponding command line options):

+- "KUBECONFIG" - (mandatory) a path to kube config file used to connect to a k8s cluster
+- "ATS_CHART_PATH" - path to a chart being tested (if a chart is tested)
+- "ATS_CHART_VERSION" - version of the chart being tested (if a chart is tested)
+- "ATS_CLUSTER_TYPE" - type of the cluster used for testing
+- "ATS_CLUSTER_VERSION" - k8s version of the cluster used for testing
+- "ATS_APP_CONFIG_FILE_PATH" - optional path to a `values.yaml` file used to configure a chart under test (if a chart is tested)
+- "ATS_EXTRA_*" - any such arbitrary variable value will be extracted and included in the `test_extra_info` fixture

 Currently, the only supported cluster type is `external`, which means the cluster is not managed by the test suite.
-You just point the test suite to a `kube.config` file, which can be used to connect to the Kubernetes API with `--kube-config` command line option.
+You just point the test suite to a `kube.config` file, which can be used to connect to the Kubernetes API with `KUBECONFIG` env variable option.
 For creating development time clusters, we recommend using [KinD](https://kind.sigs.k8s.io/).